-The most-in-need factor has trended upward from 2.12 in PY12 to 2.22 in PY13.
+The most-in-need factor has trended downward from 2.22 in PY13 to 1.84 in PY14.
 In addition, according to the SCSEP Minority Report published April 28, 2014 the State of Delaware serves 75.62% minority individuals compared to the minority group being just 37% of the eligible population.
+Continuous technical assistance from the State Program Manager will be provided to the SCSEP sub-grantee in-take interviewers to properly identify individuals who qualify under the most in need factor.